phac-nml/viralassembly/README.md

       - Conda command: `conda create on nextflow -c conda-forge -c bioconda nextflow`
    2. Install with the instructions at https://www.nextflow.io/

-2. Run the pipeline with one of the following profiles to handle dependencies (or use your own profile if you have one!):
+2. Run the pipeline with one of the following profiles to handle dependencies (or use your own ``-profile` if you have one!):
    - `conda`
    - `mamba`
    - `singularity`